ArjoNagelhout/urbanar_project_report/content/evaluation/index.md

 {{< fig src="images/arapp3.png" caption="The last screens of the online user-test prototype" name="whiteboard1" >}}
 {{< /figcontainer >}}

 To make sure users can appropriately apply the functionalities offered by this app, an artificial town was build.
 This made sure people were able to adequately decide on the proportions and quantities of the chosen assets to be placed in the scene.
 Because of the lockdown we could no long access our facilities and a maximum of five formal user tests have been performed.
+Three on-campus and two in someone's backyard.

 {{< figcontainer class="small" >}}
 {{< fig src="images/IMG_6007.JPG" caption="Building the scale model of the town" name="whiteboard1" >}}